spetlr-org/spetlr-org.github.io/README.md

 df = DeltaHandle.from_tc("MyDetailsTable").read()
 ```

-The Configurator is a singleton.
-The `.from_tc()` access the singleton.
+The Configurator is a singleton, and the `.from_tc()` method accesses the singleton.
 SQL code gets treated before execution (variables replaced).

 ### Test execution (debug tables)
 To execute a test: